 Only the Grant Holder can apply for permission to erect a memorial or add an additional inscription to a memorial.
 This will usually be done on their behalf by a memorial mason.
 If the Grant Holder is deceased a transfer of Exclusive Right of Burial must be carried out before any permission can be given.

 Depending on where the grave is located in the cemetery, permission to erect a permanent memorial may not be granted for up to one year from the date of burial.
 This is to allow time for the ground to settle.
 During this time a temporary timber cross, or other temporary marker, may be installed without permission, for a period up to 24 months.
+A memorial garden area may also be planted in a space not exceeding 1 metre x 600mm on a Lawn Grave, or 600mm x 440mm on a Cremated Remains Grave.
+This area includes the full depth of the plinth/memorial stone.

 Permanent memorials must be able to bear continuous exposure to the weather and therefore made of durable natural stone or sustainably-sourced hardwood.